LogoLogo

 }

 retryable parameter determines whether the event can be retried.
-Otherwise, the fail and custom error message will be applied immediately
+Otherwise, the fail and custom error message will be applied immediately.
+The message should not exceed the length of 256 chars.
+If the length is exceeded the message will be truncated.

 • the event is not retried and the history entry is marked with a generic message